Spanish Inheritance Tax: 4 Steps to Calculate it

 4 steps to calculate Inheritance Tax

-The inheritance process in Spain can be complicated and time-consuming, the Spanish inheritance law is broad.
+The inheritance process in Spain can be complicated and time-consuming since the Spanish inheritance law is broad.
 Calculating the Spanish Inheritance Tax is an important step to determine how much you will inherit.
 Below you find the three steps to find out how much Inheritance Tax you need to pay.

 1. Determine the value of the assets